edgio-docs/edgio-docs/src/guides/v7/security/getting_started.md

 1. From the right-hand pane, filter threats by clicking on the desired rule message, URL, user agent, etc.

-    -   Scroll down to the `URL` section.
-Pay special attention to the requested URL(s).
-Verify that it is an illegitimate request.
-    -   If an alert was generated for a legitimate request, expand the request from the `Log Events` section and then review the **Rule Tags**, **Matched On**, and **Matched Value** fields to see why the request was flagged.
+    -   If an alert was generated for a legitimate request, scroll down to the `URL` section of the right-hand pane and click on the desired URL.
+After which, expand a request from the `Log Events` section and then review the **Rule Tags**, **Matched On**, and **Matched Value** fields to see why the request was flagged.

         -   Check whether the web application may be changed to prevent this type of request from occurring.
         -   Our recommendation is that all of the following conditions be met before disabling a rule: